smruthiramesh/smruthiramesh/README.md

 So far I've worked on:

 - 🏀 Sports: <a href=https://github.com/nalin1096/DS5500_Player_Tracking_and_Identification_NBA> Tracking and Identifying Players in NBA Broadcast Videos </a>
-   - 💡 I learned video and image processing, optical character recognition & tons about basketball!
+   - 💡 I learned video and image processing, optical character recognition, trajectory smoothing & of course, tons about basketball!

 - 💊 Healthcare: <a href=https://github.com/sejaldua/IBM-research-challenge> Identifying Generic Drugs for Cancer Treatment Using NLP and User-Annotation </a>

+  - 💡 I learned a lot about clinical trials, and applied new NLP techniques to biomedical research abstracts.

 - 😷 COVID Research: <a href=https://github.com/smruthiramesh/MIT_COVID-19_Datathon> Studying the impact of shelter-in-place orders on COVID-19 cases, focusing on variance by socioeconomic status. </a>

 Currently I'm working on: